-Investment Properties

-Fair value is determined based on valuations performed by external and in-house appraisers using the market data approach.
+Foreclosed Properties - Investment Properties and Properties under Trustee Fair value is determined based on valuations performed by external and in-house appraisers using the market data approach.
 The fair values of the Bank's investment properties are based on recent sales of similar properties in the same areas, taking into account the economic conditions prevailing at the time the valuations were made.